rackerlabs/support-how-to/content/how-to/rackspace-email/manage-password-recovery-for-rackspace-webmail/index.md

 Rackspace Webmail provides two options for password recovery: text message authentication and mobile application authentication.

-You might be prompted to set up password recovery when you log in or you can configure it in the Rackspace Webmail settings.
+The system might prompt you to set up password recovery when you log in, or you can configure it in the Rackspace Webmail settings.

 #### Use text message authentication

-With text message authentication, you can recovery the password for your Rackspace Email account by having our system send you a text message that verifies your identity.
+With text message authentication, you can recover the password for your Rackspace Email account by having our system send you a text message that verifies your identity.

 1. Log in to [Rackspace Webmail](https://apps.rackspace.com/).
-2. When prompted to *Choose Your Recovery Method* select **Get A Text Message**.
+2. When prompted to *Choose Your Recovery Method*, select **Get A Text Message**.
 3. Enter the phone number that you want to use for SMS messaging.
 4. In the verification field, enter the code that was sent to your phone and